CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/processforce.md

 sidebar_position: 9
 ---

-# ProcessForce
+# CompuTec ProcessForce

-This document provides an overview of the most commonly used ProcessForce plugin jobs, their configurations, scheduling details, and the performance benefits they bring to your system operations.
+This document provides an overview of the most commonly used CompuTec ProcessForce plugin jobs, their configurations, scheduling details, and the performance benefits they bring to your system operations.

 ---

-## ProcessForce Plugin Related Jobs
+## CompuTec ProcessForce Plugin Related Jobs

 :::info
 To use these jobs, it is required to activate Background Processing for a specific company.